top of page

 “Cell-Film Fest”: A Cathedral Village Arts Festival screening featuring Mae’s poetry film What My Chest Says About Me (second place winner) at Artesian, Saskatchewan (May 2024)

-“Writers Desk”: A poetry interview featuring Nicole Mae and historical writing artifacts for REM (Regina’s Eco Museum) at Lakeview Fine Foods, Saskatchewan (September 2023)
+“Writers Desk”: A visual poetry display featuring an interview with Nicole Mae and historical writing artifacts for REM (Regina’s Eco Museum) at Lakeview Fine Foods, Saskatchewan (September 2023)

 Clock Out: A short film debut with Bongani Musa at Globe Theatre, Saskatchewan (March 2021)